 Tantely is based in Hellville and organises reliable and safe transport for MRCI.
 He organises all MRCI's transport needs within Nosy Be and further afield if needed.

-Christian is the centres co-ordination manager in Antananarivo where he liaises directly with the Department of Environmental Affairs as well as the Ministry of Higher Education
+Christian is MRCI's coordination manager in Antananarivo where he liaises directly with the Department of Environmental Affairs as well as the Ministry of Higher Education.

 MRCI Media Team

-Courtney joined MRCI in June 2017.
-She graduated with a B.A.
-Degree in Visual Communication from the Stellenbosch Academy of Design and Photography in South Africa.
-She has always been interested in conservation and community development and is passionate about using her skills to make a positive impact.
+Courtney joined MRCI in 2017 and has been working both outside and within Madagascar since.
+She holds a Bachelor of Arts Degree in Visual Communication from Stellenbosch Academy of Design and Photography in South Africa.
+She is passionate about conservation, animal welfare and sustainable living.